 The .Livingstone College and Union Hill district includes the college campus and surrounding residential area, all of which were a part of the Frohock plantation established in 1761.
 In April 1865, when General Stoneman's Union troops invaded Salisbury, a detachment entered the town through what is now the college campus.
 It is said that the soldiers encamped nearby, and that is why the area is named Union Hill.
 The remnants of the old Salisbury-Taylorsville Plank Road are also on the campus.

-Martin Luther King Jr. Celebration - 3rd weekend in January in Salisbury, N.C.
+Downtown Salisbury's Martin Luther King Jr. Celebration - 3rd weekend in January

 Southern Soul Music Festival - 2nd Saturday in October in East Spencer, N.C.